-In the figure to the right of this text you can see three authentication configurations you can customize in OpenNebula.
+In this figure you can see three authentication configurations you can customize in OpenNebula.

 a) CLI/API Authentication¶

 You can choose from the following authentication drivers to access OpenNebula from the command line:

 By default, any authentication driver configured to work with OpenNebula can be used out-of-the-box with Sunstone.
 Additionally you can add TLS security to Sunstone as described in the Sunstone documentation

 This method is designed to delegate the authentication process to high level tools interacting with OpenNebula.
 You’ll be interested in this method if you are developing your own servers.

 By default, OpenNebula ships with two servers: Sunstone and EC2.
 When a user interacts with one of them, the server authenticates the request and then forwards the requested operation to the OpenNebula daemon.

 The forwarded requests are encrypted by default using a Symmetric Key mechanism.
 The following guide shows how to strengthen the security of these requests using x509 certificates.
 This is specially relevant if you are running your server in a machine other than the front-end.

 When designing the architecture of your cloud you will have to choose where to store users’ credentials.
 Different authentication methods can be configured at the same time and selected on a per user basis.
 One big distinction between the different authentication methods is the ability to be used by API, CLI and/or only Sunstone (the web interface).

 Can be used with API, CLI and Sunstone: